 I don’t know if that really answers your question.
-But it’s just kind of an internal sort of debate that I’ve been… That you kind of have to ask yourself and I think to anyone who does want to start a business with a kind of social environmental cause, it has to be authentic.
-I started it genuinely because I saw this heap of fabric and I was like, “I don’t want this fabric to go to landfill I think that’s ridiculous.”
+But it’s just kind of an internal sort of debate that you kind of have to ask yourself and I think to anyone who does want to start a sustainable brand with a kind of social / environmental cause, it has to be authentic.
+I started it genuinely because I saw this heap of fabric and I was like, “I don’t want this fabric to go to the landfill, I think that’s ridiculous.”
 And I think that authenticity is at the heart of the company, and people buy into that.
 But they wouldn’t buy into me saying, whatever, if it wasn’t sort of authentic and it was an afterthought.

-So it’s like I said, it’s not… I don’t view this at all as some sort of, like, cynical wink-wink like, “Hey, we’re gonna talk about the environment and then make a bunch of products.”
-I think that this is… The way that you do it and the way that a lot of businesses do it, it’s legit, it’s not greenwashing, it’s a net gain.
+So it’s like I said, I don’t view this at all as some sort of cynical wink-wink business, like “Hey, we’re gonna talk about the environment and then make a bunch of products.”
+The way that you do it and the way that a lot of businesses do it, it’s legit, it’s not greenwashing, it’s a net gain.
 So, I think it’s very cool to be able to tie that stuff together.

-Adrien: And conversely I mean, I don’t think there’s anything wrong, there’s nothing wrong with having a business just to make a good business.
-So, if you’re not a social enterprise, I reckon, don’t pretend to be, almost.
+Adrien: And conversely I mean, I don’t think there’s anything wrong, there’s nothing wrong with starting a business just to make a good business.
+So, if you’re not into social enterprise, I reckon, don’t pretend to be.
 Be authentic in that sense.
 If you just make a good product…

 One thing I feel strongly about is whatever it is you do, if it’s selling products, don’t make crap that is gonna break or that people don’t need.

-You don’t have to be a social enterprise to go, “Actually, I’m just gonna try and make the best product that’s gonna last the most amount of time possible,” and that way if people wanna buy this product, then they’re buying something that is high quality and that isn’t gonna break and that is a big win, I guess, for the environment as well.
+You don’t have to be a social entrepreneur to go, “Actually, I’m just gonna try and make the best product that’s gonna last the longest time possible,” and that way if people wanna buy this product, then they’re buying something that is high quality and that isn’t gonna break and that is a big win, I guess, for the environment as well.
 But not everyone has to be a social- or environmental-first organization, and that’s totally fine as well.

 The Freedom and Flexibility of Entrepreneurship